MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab09_Ingest_to_FHIR.md

 Data ingestion into FHIR is a vital capability for a healthcare organization's integration with multiple health data systems.
 While the FHIR service does features a custom $import operation for data ingestion, it is only recommended for the initial transfer of data into the FHIR service (data loading at high speeds).
 Alternate approaches can be used for the ongoing, transactional loading of FHIR data.
 In this challenge, we will be using Microsoft's FHIR Loader (OSS) utility, which is an Azure Function App built for importing data into the FHIR service.

+For this lab, you will upload FHIR data bundles for import into the FHIR service.
+You will need to examine error logs and determine what is preventing the data in one of the bundles from being ingested.

 ### Learning objectives

 In this lab, you will: